 The Youth Justice Administration Act 2016 was passed by State Parliament in March 2016.

 The new Act provides for a more streamlined legislative framework under which the Department for Communities and Social Inclusion (DCSI) Youth Justice Directorate may exercise its youth justice powers and functions.

 In addition, the Act provides for the expanded use of home detention, allowing for longer sentences of home detention and a greater application of home detention by the Training Centre Review Board.

-The Youth Justice Administration Act 2016 - link to Legislation SA.
+Access the Youth Justice Administration Act 2016 on the Legislation South Australia website.

 A consultation draft of the Youth Justice Administration Bill 2016 was released for public comment, with feedback closing on 21 August 2015.

-- Consultation fact sheet - Youth Justice Administration Bill fact sheet.
+- Consultation fact sheet - Youth Justice Administration Bill fact sheet (PDF 472KB).